jaydeep987/react-mobx-typescript-boilerplate/README.md

 Feel free to contribute if you like it and you think there is scope of improvement.

-Fork this repo and make pr!
+Fork this repo and make PR!